Use the GPIO pins of the ESP32

 ADC on ESP32

-The ESP32 has 2 separate ADC: the ADC1 with 8 channels and the ADC2 with 10 channels, for a total of 18 analog inputs.
-For example, there is on pin GPIO34, channel number 6 of ADC1 (ADC1_CH6) .
-However, there is much less available in practice because of the Wi-Fi.
+The ESP32 has two separate ADC: ADC1 with eight channels and ADC2 with ten channels for a total of 18 analog inputs.
+For example, on the GPIO34, you will find channel number 6 of the ADC1 (ADC1_CH6).
+But in practice, there are far fewer available because of Wi-Fi.

 Warning

-The ADC2 cannot be used when Wi-Fi is enabled because the ESP32’s Wi-Fi uses it to operate.
+The ADC2 cannot be used when Wi-Fi is enabled: The ESP32 Wi-Fi driver uses it to work.

 ADC1_CH0 |